laika/csci1111/README.md

 be uniform with my coding and indentation style.

 ## License
 All source files are public domain unless stated otherwise.
-See `UNLICENSE` for more information.
+See `LICENSE` for more information.

 All the files named `description.txt` were written by my instructor and should